openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_student.rst

 * mailing_address
 * goals

-The student data that is available to course staff always reflects the set of live, current enrollments.
+The student data that is available to course team members always reflects the set of live, current enrollments.
 Students can enroll in your course throughout the defined enrollment period, and they can unenroll from a course at any time.
 Students can also change their email addresses and full names at any time.
 As a result, you may want to download student data periodically to gain insights into how the student population changes over time.

 .. note:: In the future, edX may also request that students select a language and location.
 This data is not collected at this time.